-< Mobile data >
+Mobile data

-Mobile data - Tap the Mobile data switch to toggle it On or Off.
-Off disconnects you from the mobile network and you won't be able to use the Internet unless you use a Wi-Fi connection.
-Tap Mobile data to manage your mobile data usage.
+Tap the Mobile data switch end to toggle it On or Off.
+Off disconnects you from the mobile network so you can't use the Internet unless you use a

+Wi-Fi connection.
+This allows you to manage your mobile data usage.
+Tap Mobile data to access the following settings to manage your mobile data usage:

-Limit mobile data usage - Your mobile data connection will be turned off when your data usage reaches the limit you set in the data usage graph.
+Limit mobile data usage: Checkmark to limit your mobile data.
+Your mobile data connection will be disabled when you reach the limit you set.
+Set your data usage limit by dragging the red line on the graph provided.

-Alert me about data usage - Your phone will alert you when your mobile data usage reaches the warning amount you set in the data usage graph.
+Alert me about data usage: Checkmark to set your phone to alert you when your mobile data usage reaches the warning amount you set.
+Set your warning amount by dragging the orange line on the graph provided.

-Data usage cycle - Displays your current usage cycle.
-Tap it to change the cycle date.
+Data usage cycle: Displays your current data usage cycle.
+Tap the date (at the top of the graph) to change the cycle date.

-Data usage graph - Displays your usage on a graph.
+Data usage graph: Displays your data usage on a graph.

-Data usage apps - Apps are displayed with their data usage on a bar graph.
+Data usage applications: Apps are displayed with their data usage on a bar graph.
 Tap one to see more detailed information.